MIDORI Green Advance

 MIDORI Green Advance is a safe alternative to the traditional nucleic acid stain ethidium bromide.
 It is a non-carcinogenic and less mutagenic dye for detecting dsDNA, ssDNA and RNA in agarose gels with a very high sensitivity.
 MIDORI Green Advance can utilize with UV light or with our innovative Blue/Green LED technology.

 Safe alternative to ethidium bromide

-MIDORIGreen Advance is a second-generation non-carcinogenic dye.
-Optimised for a brighter signal when excited by UV-light or blue/green light.
-It maintained the advantages, such as being non-carcinogenic and having an excellent noise-to-signal ratio.
-As seen in Fig. 1 MIDORIGreen Advance is even better than ethidium bromide when using the Blue/Green LED technology.
+MIDORI Green Advance is a non-carcinogenic dye.
+Optimised for a brighter signal when excited by UV-light or Blue/Green light.
+It has the advantages, such as being non-carcinogenic and

-MIDORIGreen Advance shows a very high sensitivity even for small DNA fragments.
-The dilution factor of MIDORIGreen Advance can be as high as 1:25000.
-Hence, 4-6 μl are enough for the staining of 100 ml agarose gel, resulting in ~17 to 25 liters of stained agarose gels.
+MIDORI Green Advance shows a very high sensitivity even for small DNA fragments.
+The dilution factor of MIDORI Green Advance can be as high as 1:25000.
+Hence, 4-6 μL are enough for the staining of a 100 mL agarose gel, resulting in ~17 to 25 liters of stained agarose gels.

 Fig. 1: Midori Green Advance- (left) and Ethidium Bromide-signal intensity (right) on a UV-Light Illuminator